CS2613-WI2023/journal-athuduku/README.md

 - **Text files** - A text file consists of human readable characters, which can be opened by any text editor.
 -  **Binary files** - They are made up of non-human readable characters and symbols, which require specific programs to access its contents.

+Hence, in Python, a file operation takes place in the following order